What Causes The Seasons To Change On Earth?

 • Each solstice and equinox represents opposite seasons in opposite hemispheres.

 The seasons are only possible because of processes set in motion before the Earth even existed.
 If the Earth didn’t rotate, half the planet would be an ice dungeon, and half would be on fire.
 If the Earth didn’t revolve, the day’s length would remain fixed yet drastically unequal worldwide.
-The motion of Earth significantly influences our life decisions.
+The motion of the Earth significantly influences our life decisions.
 It guides where we decide to live, what food we eat, or even what weather we experience.

 What is the revolution of the seasons?

-When sunshine strikes the North Pacific’s cold waters in spring, productivity skyrockets phytoplankton, another microscopic photosynthesizer from the ocean food web base.
+When sunshine strikes the North Pacific’s cold waters in spring, productivity skyrockets in phytoplankton, another microscopic photosynthesizer from the ocean food web base.
 All ocean life responds to changes in the seasons.
-On land, forests grow green during the spring brightening the continents.
+On land, forests grow green during the spring, brightening the continents.
 During winter, continents in this field turn dark from a lack of photosynthesis.

 More Articles: